 Christ, I’d not heard this in a long, long time until it was suggested on the thread.
 A short, sharp hit of power-pop celebrating a lover and life.
 None of the bad things of relationships, just all of the awesome stuff that keeps life exciting, the joys of a relationship that just keeps you happy and in love.
 I know that feeling, ‘cos I have one.

-Thunder and Consolation
+/Thunder and Consolation

-NMA have always been one of those bands that have railed against injustice and been what would be termed a “political” band.
+NMA has always been one of those bands that have railed against injustice and been what would be termed a “political” band.
 And why not?
 That they continue to do so is a good thing in a time where many artists have begun to shrink away from revealing such viewpoints – maybe out of fear for what the press might make of them, but also maybe a sense of “what’s the point?”.
-This song, for me, though, takes a more inclusive, more positive spin on the issues many face.
-A rousing, fist-pumping anthem that calls all – young, old, anyone inbetween – to come together and help to forge a better future, not looking back at what might have been, but instead looking at the better times to come.
+This song, for me, though, takes a more inclusive, more positive spin on the issues many faces.
+A rousing, fist-pumping anthem that calls all – young, old, anyone in-between – to come together and help to forge a better future, not looking back at what might have been, but instead looking at the better times to come.

-The Sound of McAlmont and Butler
+/The Sound of McAlmont and Butler

-After he left Suede, Bernard Butler joined forces briefly with the astonishingly talented vocalist David McAlmont, and their by-many-accounts tempestuous partnership resulted in an impressive album, but frankly memory of the whole thing is coloured singly by this glorious four minutes of string-drenched soulful rock.
+After he left Suede, Bernard Butler joined forces briefly with the astonishingly talented vocalist David McAlmont, and their by-many-accounts tempestuous partnership resulted in an impressive album, but frankly, memory of the whole thing is coloured singly by this glorious four minutes of string-drenched soulful rock.
 It is all about getting over the past, moving on and coming to terms that the end of whatever happened was a Good Thing.
 And with music as joyous and memorable as this, McAlmont was absolutely onto a good thing here.
 Of particular note – the frankly amazing switch from the bridge into the latter section of the song, which is probably the single most uplifting section of music I’ve ever heard.

-I Will Be Heard
+/I Will Be Heard

 Despite sounding at points like an East Coast Slayer with their adherence to heavy riffs and slamming breakdowns, Hatebreed are a surprisingly upbeat band in thematic turns.
 They almost make it like a list of hardcore cliches at times, but having now seen them live it is difficult not to get swept along in a wave of good feeling and positive thoughts.
 There were two songs from this album that could have been considered, really – the title track and this.
 The bruising power of this song won in the end – the age-old tale of a protagonist knocked down repeatedly, and then getting back to their feet, dusting themselves down and fighting back to make their own life a better place.